open-politics/open-politics-hq/README.md

-Run it.
+**Run it.
 Get structured data showing systematic patterns.
-Export visualizations.
+Export visualizations.**

 The principle scales.
 A journalist knows "framing."
 A policy analyst knows "stakeholder engagement."
 An NGO worker knows what signals a policy shift.
 Schemas let you take that knowledge and apply it systematically across thousands of documents.
-The same infrastructure that analyzes legislation can sort emails, process intake forms, track regulatory changes, or monitor media coverage.
+The same infrastructure that analyses legislation can sort emails, process intake forms, track regulatory changes, or monitor media coverage.

 This capability shouldn't be locked behind institutional walls.
-We're building it as **public infrastructure** — schemas, geocoding, vector search, local AI.
+We're building it as **public infrastructure**: schemas, geocoding, vector search, local AI.
 Basic components, simple when you list them out.
 But that's the point.
 These are basic intelligence capabilities an open society needs, like libraries or archives, and they should be equally accessible.

 Open source.
-Self-hostable.
+Self hostable.
 Bring your own LLM keys if you want privacy.
 Share your analytical frameworks publicly if you want transparency.
-Use it for journalism, research, advocacy, governance — anything that serves the public interest.
+Use it for journalism, research, advocacy, governance, anything that serves the public interest.

 Importantly: none of this would exist without the many people dedicated to open source.
 We're assembling the hard work of countless other projects.
 We are standing on the shoulders of a massive collaborative ecosystem that makes this possible.
 We are grateful for their work and we are proud to be part of it.